devcontainers/spec/proposals/feature-dependencies.md

 Reference: https://github.com/devcontainers/spec/issues/109

-## Notes

-An alternate and conflicting proposal can be found here: https://github.com/devcontainers/spec/pull/208/.
+**NOTE**: An alternate and conflicting proposal can be found here: https://github.com/devcontainers/spec/pull/208/.
 If the aforementioned proposal is accepted, this proposal should be withdrawn (and vice versa).

-An experimental, prototype implementation can be found here: https://github.com/devcontainers/cli/pull/511
+**NOTE**: An experimental, prototype implementation can be found here: https://github.com/devcontainers/cli/pull/511

 ## Motivation